bbonnin/camel-arangodb/README.md

 For more details about ArangoDB, consult the [ArangoDB web site](https://www.arangodb.com/).

 > ArangoDB is a multi-model database.
 But, at this moment, this component is only dedicated to the document model.
+> ArangoDB is available as a Docker container: see https://www.arangodb.com/download-major/docker/

+## Latest news

+* Version 2.0: support for ArangoDB 3.1 or above (tested with 3.3.19)

 ## Build